sthota11/agent-ai/README.md

-# Agent AI: Beginner Projects with OpenAI
+# Agent AI: Projects with OpenAI

 This repository is a collection of simple, beginner-friendly Node.js projects, each demonstrating how to build an "agent" using the OpenAI API.
 Every agent performs a different, useful task—perfect for learning, experimenting, and understanding how AI fits into real-world JavaScript apps!